 How to become a landlord

-This post cuts through the noise and teaches you the 7 steps on how to landlord.
+This post cuts through the noise and teaches you the 7 steps on how to become a landlord.

 Landlords reap the benefits of passive income and future returns from property appreciation.

-If you do it right, you'll make a killing.
+If you do it right, you will make a killing.

-If you do it wrong, you're going to have a bad time.
+If you do it wrong, you are going to have a bad time.

 Below is the proven step-by-step process on how to become a landlord.